nypassivehouse/handbook/board/board_resolutions.md

 3. Any NYPH member in good standing may serve on a working group.
 4. Working groups my not represent the organization as a whole or speak on behalf of the board of directors.
-5. Any NYPH member in good standing may request the creation of an ad-hoc working group by writen request to the Executive Committee, which shall not unreasonably withold approval.
+5. Any NYPH member in good standing may request the creation of an ad-hoc working group by writen request, including draft charter, to the Executive Committee, which shall not unreasonably withold approval.
 6. Each standing and ad-hoc working group shall also adopt and maintain a committe charter.
-   The committee charters of standing committees shall be affirmed by a majority board vote at the first board meeting following the first working group meeting.
+   The committee charters of standing working groups shall be affirmed by a majority board vote at the first board meeting following the first working group meeting.

 These Resolutions shall take effect immediately.